When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 - Attractive mahogany construction

-- The G and the B strings are going to need some extra tuning
+- The G and the B strings may need some extra tuning

 BEST FOR PLAYING IN BANDS